International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use: Step 3: Regulatory consultation and discussion

-Step 4: Adoption of an ICH Harmonised Guideline
+Step 4: Adoption of an ICH harmonised guideline

-Step 4 is reached when the Regulatory Members of the Assembly agree that there is sufficient scientific consensus on the draft Guideline and adopt the ICH Harmonised Guideline.
+Step 4 is reached when the regulatory members of the assembly agree that there is sufficient scientific consensus on the draft guideline and adopt the ICH harmonised guideline.

 Step 5: Implementation

-The ICH Harmonised Guideline moves immediately to the final step of the process that is the regulatory implementation.
-This step is carried out according to the same national/regional procedures that apply to other regional regulatory guidelines and requirements in the ICH regions.
+The ICH harmonised guideline moves immediately to the final step of the process that is the regulatory implementation.
+This step is carried out according to the same national or regional procedures that apply to other regional regulatory guidelines and requirements in the ICH regions.

-Information on the regulatory action taken and implementation dates are reported back to the Assembly and published by the ICH Secretariat on the ICH website.
+Information on the regulatory action taken and implementation dates are reported back to the assembly and published by the ICH secretariat on the ICH website.

 Work products

 Guidelines

 The ICH topics are divided into four categories and ICH topic codes are assigned according to these categories: